Thomas Inch: Legacy and replicas

 Australia's Bruce White created the first replica of the dumbbell, and is also credited as the second man after Inch to successfully lift it.
 His replica was in fact slightly heavier than the original dumbbell at 79 kg.
 In 1990, Bill Kazmaier flew to Perth to attempt this dumbbell and became the first man to overhead press the Inch dumbbell with proof.
 According to Gary Mitchell, Kazmaier was the fifth man to lift the Inch dumbbell from the floor.
 From the 1990s onwards, many equipment manufacturers such as Sorinex, Rogue, Slater, Gladiator, Wallace, Holle, Adamski, BruttoBells, Sahlaney, Gods of Grip and FBBC created replicas of the dumbbell, paving the way for many modern day athletes to attempt to lift it.

 In 2001, Magnus Samuelsson lifted the dumbbell using a thumbless grip, and in 2002 David Horne managed to lift two dumbbells (one in each hand) using a thumbless grip.
 In 2002, Mark Henry completed a one-hand clean and press of the dumbbell, becoming the first man to clean the Inch dumbbell in a manner similar to Inch's claims.
-In 2016, Mike Burke lifted and carried two Inch dumbbells in farmers walk style for 37.52 m.
+Since then, multiple lifters have also been able to complete a one-hand clean and press of the dumbbell, such as Carl Myerscough, Jesse Pynnönen, Ben Helms, Benny Aquilina, David Shamey or Cim Johansson.
+In 2016, Mike Burke lifted and carried two dumbbells in farmers walk style for 37.52 m.

 Note: In 1990, Kazmaier successfully lifted the dumbbell off the floor with one hand, but the overhead press was after 'cleaning it using both hands'.
 Henry's clean in 2002 was done one handed, hence the difference between the two feats.